This in-depth guide will tell you everything you need to know about red mite, how to identify them and more importantly, how to control them.

 - Birds will lose blood, stop laying, become anaemic and eventually in the case of bad infestations, will die.

 - It is difficult to completely rid the coop in one treatment.
-You should deep clean but follow-up with a regular treatment plan.
+You should check your chicken coop for red mite regularly and deep clean but follow-up with a regular treatment plan.
 Often, it is only possible to reduce numbers to a manageable level.

 - Combining products work best, for example a detergent based product like Poultry Shield to wash the coop out and then a powder like Diatom dusted around perch ends.